Inferior petrosal sinus sampling

 - it is important to note that in ~7% of patients the inferior petrosal sinus does not drain into the jugular bulb, but rather directly into the vertebral venous plexus 4

-- each sinus is catheterised with the microcatheter, a similar distance from the gland
+- each sinus is catheterized with the micro-catheter, a similar distance from the gland

-- baseline samples are obtained (one or two sets) simutaneously from both catheters and the periphery
+- baseline samples are obtained (one or two sets) simultaneously from both catheters and the periphery

 - sequential simultaneous samples (e.g. at 3, 5, 10 and 15 minutes) are then obtained.